Back to Blogs

 Do not try to boil the ocean.
 Pick three topics your company wants to be known for.
 Not ten.
 Not twenty.
 Three.

-For each topic, generate buyer questions across five stages: unaware, aware, comparing, evaluating, and deciding.
+For each topic, generate buyer questions across five stages: Unaware, aware, comparing, evaluating, and deciding.
 Then compare those questions to your current content.
 The gaps are your GEO roadmap.

 For each priority question, build or refresh content with a clear structure: